New South Wales Police Force: 1991 – Amalgamation of special security units

 In June 1991, the State Protection Group (SPG) was formed, incorporating the former Special Weapons and Operations Section (SWOS), the Witness Security Unit, regional Tactical Response Groups and the Rescue Squad.
 The Security Management Branch and the Bomb Disposal Unit were later included in the group.

-The New South Wales Police Force has grown to be the largest in Australia.

 1992 – Volunteering and NSW Police

-After much debate, the NSW Parliament passed the Police Service (Volunteer Police) Amendment Act, 1992, which sought to trial voluntary service within the police force, along the lines of the United Kingdom's special constabularies.
-The trial was not successful and lapsed with the automatic repeal of the Act in 1994.
+After much debate, the NSW Parliament passed the Police Service (Volunteer Police) Amendment Act 1992, which sought to trial voluntary service within the police force, along the lines of the United Kingdom's special constabularies.
+The trial lapsed with the automatic repeal of the Act in 1994.
 The successor to this scheme was the Volunteers in Policing (VIP) program which restricts volunteer participation to non-core administration and community tasks, without enforcement duties or other powers being granted.

 1995 – Wood Royal Commission

 The 1990s was a turbulent period in NSW Police history.
-The Royal Commission into the New South Wales Police Service was held between 1995 and 1997.
-The Royal Commission uncovered hundreds of instances of bribery, money laundering, drug trafficking, and falsifying of evidence by police.
+A Commission of inquiry into the NSW Police was held between 1995 and 1997.
+The commission uncovered hundreds of instances of bribery, money laundering, drug trafficking, and falsifying of evidence by police.
 Then Police Commissioner Tony Lauer resigned as the level of corruption within the service became clear, and his own position became untenable.
 Peter James Ryan was recruited from the United Kingdom.
 Wide-ranging reforms occurred as a result of the recommendations of the Royal Commission, including the establishment of a permanent Police Integrity Commission.
 The royal commissioner was Justice James Roland Wood.
-The terms of reference were to look into systemic and entrenched corruption within the New South Wales Police, towards the end of the Royal Commission it also investigated alleged paedophile activities within the Police Service.
+The terms of reference were to look into systemic and entrenched corruption within the NSW Police, towards the end of the Royal Commission it also investigated alleged paedophile activities within the Police Service.
 Of particular note was the Detectives' Division of the Kings Cross patrol, of which almost all the senior ranks, including the chief detective, were involved in serious and organised corrupt activities, including taking regular bribes from major drug traffickers.